grafana/xk6-disruptor/ROADMAP.md

 3. Implement interface between xk6-disruptor extension and the disruptor agent using grpc

-   Presently, this interface is implemented by executing commands in the agent's container.This is a handy option because it does not require the agent to be accessible outside the Kubernetes cluster (exec command uses Kubernetes API server as a gateway) and will probably stay as a default communication mechanism.
-However, it has some important limitations in terms of error handling and execution of asynchronous tasks.
-Grpc would offer a more robust foundation for the extension/agent communication.
-It could still be used by tests running inside the Kubernetes cluster, for example using the [k6-operator](https://github.com/grafana/k6-operator).
+   Presently, this interface is implemented by executing commands in the agent's container.
+This is a handy option because it does not require the agent to be accessible outside the Kubernetes cluster (exec command uses Kubernetes API server as a gateway) and will probably stay as a default communication mechanism.
+However, it has some important limitations in terms of error handling and execution of asynchronous tasks. gRPC would offer a more robust foundation for extension/agent communication.
+It could still be used by tests running inside the Kubernetes cluster, for example, using the [k6-operator](https://github.com/grafana/k6-operator).

    Follow-up issues:
    - https://github.com/grafana/xk6-disruptor/issues/52